 Jason Jurgens is the leader of Jones Day's global, cross-disciplinary LIBOR transition team focused on advising financial institutions and corporate issuers as they evaluate the legal and regulatory risks arising from the financial market's expected transition to alternative reference rates and implement remediation plans.
 Jason has nearly 20 years of experience litigating civil matters and conducting regulatory investigations, principally involving the financial markets.
 He has worked on matters concerning residential mortgage-backed securities (RMBS), collateralized loan obligations (CLOs), derivatives, commodity futures, options, and structured products.
 This experience includes some of the earliest and largest financial crisis cases, some of the most complex bankruptcies involving derivatives and structured finance arrangements, and some of the earliest swaps-related investigations conducted by the Commodity Futures Trading Commission (CFTC) under Dodd-Frank.

-Jason is a member of the Law and Compliance Division of the Futures Industry Association (FIA).
-He also sits on the board of directors of the Columbia Law School Association and the Advisory Board of Legal Outreach.
+Jason is a member of Columbia Law School's Board of Visitors, as well as the board of directors of the Columbia Law School Association.
+He also sits on the Advisory Board of Legal Outreach.